AninditaBasu/indica/index.md

 ## License

-These APIs are distributed under the MIT license.
-This means you are free to use the data any which way you want, so long as you don't hold me liable and you give me an attribution.
-See [The MIT License (MIT)](https://opensource.org/licenses/MIT).
+These APIs are distributed under the [MIT license](https://opensource.org/licenses/MIT).

-All content on this website, unless otherwise stated, is distributed under the Creative Commons license.
-This means the content is dedicated as-is, without any liability, to the worldwide public domain.
-See [The Creative Commons Zero v1.0 Universal license](https://wiki.creativecommons.org/wiki/CC0_FAQ).
+All content on this website, unless otherwise stated, is distributed under the [Creative Commons (CC-BY-4.0) license](https://creativecommons.org/licenses/by/4.0/).

 ## Rate limits